bcimbali/ck-site/src/portfolio-items/meta-adcolor-awards.md

 keywords: 'Tech, Long-Form Articles, Event Planning, Social Media'
 ---

-## Highlighting One North's design and event work for Meta / Facebook.
+## Celebrate innovation with Meta and One North.

 ---